"Hvad hedder det?

 END

-In spite or because of all that is written I love living in Denmark.
-There is room and nature everywhere and the people are mostly friendly and willing to help with anything.
+There is room everywhere, and the people are mostly friendly and willing to help with anything.

+Moving them does not change anything.
+The next storm, all will be as it was before.
 So are the Danes.
 No matter what happens, they may sometimes be shaken, never stirred.

 Come to Denmark, you won't regret it!
-Especially after reading this little book full of lies.
+Especially after reading this little book, full of lies.

 Peter Frensdorf